brainy-minds/Jterator/README.md

 Jterator is written in Python, but can pipe custom code in different languages.
 APIs for input/output handling are currently implemented in the following languages:
 * Python
-* R
 * Julia
 * Matlab

-Language specific package dependencies:
+* R

+APIs depend on the following packages:
 * Python
-    - *YAML*
+    - *PyYAML*
     - *h5py*
     - *matplotlib*
     - *mpld3*